 - The availability of professionals to carry out home improvement work

 With so many factors involved, the cost for you to extend your home might be very different from the cost a friend, neighbour, colleague, or family member might face when improving their home.

 Therefore, it is best to speak to professionals and experts.
 It is good practice to receive at least three quotes from building professionals, and then you should work out which quote best meets your need.

 According to Checkatrade, the cost of home extension work ranges from £7,500 for a garage conversion up to £160,000 for a basement extension.

-For a single storey extension, Checkatrade lists the following price ranges per size of room being added:
+For a single-storey extension, Checkatrade lists the following price ranges per size of the room being added: